32nd European Heritage Days at UM

-A major cultural event at the start of the academic year, the European Heritage Days attract an ever-growing number of visitors, curious to discover prestigious sites steeped in history.
+A major cultural event at the start of the academic year, European Heritage Days attract an ever-growing audience eager to discover prestigious sites steeped in history.

 Self-guided tour of the building

-Since 1795, the Faculty of Medicine has been housed in the former episcopal palace, formerly the Saint Benoit and Saint Germain monastery, and includes an anatomy amphitheater and an anatomy conservatory.
-The complex is listed as a historic monument and houses prestigious medical and artistic collections.
+Located since 1795 in the former episcopal palace, previously the monastery of Saint Benoit and Saint Germain, the Faculty of Medicine includes an anatomy amphitheater and an anatomy conservatory.
+The complex is classified as a historic monument and houses prestigious medical and artistic collections.

 2, rue Ecole de médecine.